Easement: A General Guide

 • Expiration: If your easement has an expiration date, all that is necessary to terminate it is to do so.

-• Merging the Property: Easements end through a merger when the dominant and servient estates are the same.
+• Merging the Property: Easements end through a merger when the dominant and servient estates are owned by the same person.
 For instance, if you hold an easement on a lot next to you and buy the lot, the easement will be terminated.

 • Release: An easement may be released by the dominant estate at any moment in writing to the servient estate.